The Whistler House Museum of Art is committed to:

 - The WHMA is led by a Board of Trustees that is diverse.
 The President of the Board/Executive Director is a woman born in Buenos Aires, Argentina and is of Armenian descent.

-- The Board of Trustees, Staff, Volunteers, Artists, and Membership consists of a number of Asians (Korean, Chinese, Cambodians, Laotians, Vietnamese), Latinos, African-Americans, Middle-Easterners, Bosnians, East Indians, and Sri Lankans.
+- The Board of Trustees, Staff, Volunteers, Artists, and Members consists of those from Asian (Korean, Chinese, Cambodians, Laotians, Vietnamese), Latino, African-American, Middle-Eastern, Bosnian, East Indian, and Sri Lankan cultural backgrounds.

-- The WHMA programs have serviced up to 12 different ethnic backgrounds through its Multi-Cultural Youth Summer Art Program and its Multi-Cultural Genocide Exhibitions and Symposiums.
+- WHMA programs have serviced up to 12 different ethnic backgrounds through its Multi-Cultural Youth Summer Art Program.

-- The WHMA provides services in the way of art classes and tours to all different socio and economic levels of the Greater Lowell community, focusing on low-income, underserved, marginalized, and middle-income citizens.
-Events, exhibitions, lectures and classes are open to the public FREE OF CHARGE for those who cannot afford the admission fees.
+- The WHMA provides services in the way of art classes and tours to all different socio-economic levels of the Greater Lowell community, focusing on low-income, underserved, marginalized, and middle-income citizens.
+Events, exhibitions, lectures, and classes are open to the public FREE OF CHARGE for those in the Acre Community in Lowell.

-- The WHMA also is inclusive in the services provided to "People of Disabilities", including the blind, hard of hearing, and physically and mentally challenged individuals.
+- The WHMA is inclusive in the services provided to "People of Disabilities," including the blind, hard of hearing, and physically and mentally challenged individuals.
 We have employed people with disabilities as part of our volunteer staff.

 - The WHMA provides employment and internship programs to members of all diverse communities.